MaudGautier/react-playground/README.md

 As a result, **the React team opted for storing the global state in an array, which is imperfect because it relies on the order of calls, but is the least imperfect solution to the problem**._

-#### Case 2: Why using a custom hook selecting different hooks at different re-renders may be a problem (`experiments/OrderOfHooksWithHookSelection.tsx`)
+#### Case B: Why using a custom hook selecting different hooks at different re-renders may be a problem (`experiments/OrderOfHooksWithHookSelection.tsx`)

 _⚠️ This situation is unrealistic in the real world: the implementation was just intended to uncover what kinds fo problems